micahkepe/blog/content/missing-semester/index.md

 Again, Git can be tricky and it takes practice— Linus Torvalds, the creator of Git, wrote in the initial commit message of Git that it stands for:

-{{ note(body="

-- 'global information tracker': you're in a good mood, and it actually works for you.
+> - 'global information tracker': you're in a good mood, and it actually
+>   works for you.
 Angels sing, and a light suddenly fills the room.
-- 'goddamn idiotic truckload of sh\*t': when it breaks
+> - 'goddamn idiotic truckload of sh\*t': when it breaks

-")}}

 <br>